 “ACM-Women Europe Conference: History in the Making”.
 Black British Academics for Equality in Higher Education, 7th March, 2014.

 Other inspirational activities:

 Chair of the gender balance committee at the European COST Action IC1404 “Multi-Paradigm Modelling for Cyber-Physical Systems” (MPM4CPS).
 Funded by the European Cooperation in Science and Technology (COST) Association, European Commission.
-From November 2014 to January 2019.
+2014-2019.

 Coordinator and keeper of history of Computer Science.
 In this role, I was the driving force behind the freshly revamped history webpage of the School of Computer Science in Manchester, which received excellent feedback and praise from the University Historian & Heritage Manager, amongst others.
 I also contributed to several conferences and exhibitions.
 2012–2016.